localstack/localstack/README.md

 * Mounting the temp. directory: Note that on MacOS you may have to run `TMPDIR=/private$TMPDIR docker-compose up` if `$TMPDIR` contains a symbolic link that cannot be mounted by Docker.
 (See details here: https://bitbucket.org/atlassian/localstack/issues/40/getting-mounts-failed-on-docker-compose-up)

+* If you're seeing Lambda errors like `Cannot find module ...` when using `LAMBDA_REMOTE_DOCKER=false`, make sure to properly set the `HOST_TMP_FOLDER` environment variable and mount the temporary folder from the host into the LocalStack container.

 * If you run into file permission issues on `pip install` under Mac OS (e.g., `Permission denied: '/Library/Python/2.7/site-packages/six.py'`), then you may have to re-install `pip` via Homebrew (see [this discussion thread](https://github.com/localstack/localstack/issues/260#issuecomment-334458631)).
 Alternatively, try installing with the `--user` flag: `pip install --user localstack`